dishakamale/robotics/content/perception-projects/active-exploration/index.md

 ---
 title: Energy-constrained Active Exploration with Incremental Perception
-summary: An active exploration framework that optimizes target search under energy constraints given no prior information.
+summary: This work considers an autonomous ground robot deployed in a geometrically known and semantically unknown environment.
+Given an incrementally improving semantic perception module and finite energy budget onboard, we propose an active exploration framework that optimizes target search under energy constraints given no prior information.
 date: '2024-01-02'
 categories:
   - Perception-Aware